shirok1/VRoidStudio-TextureEditWatcher/readme.md

 ## Usage

 This plugin works as a [BepInEx](https://github.com/BepInEx/BepInEx) plugin.
-Put this dll in (VRoid Studio root folder)/BepInEx/plugins and done.
+Put this dll in `(VRoid Studio root folder)/BepInEx/plugins` and done.

+Default image editor is MS Paint.
+Change it in `(VRoid Studio root folder)/BepInEx/config/Shiroki.VRoidStudioPlugin.TextureEditWatcher.cfg`.

 ## Build